Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 I’m not sure, but a ton.
 Listening to the same song so many times makes you notice the smallest little details in the production, which I really respect.

-I try to base rhythmic decisions based on those production details and textures that you usually can only hear with headphones.
-There are so many hidden textures in the track which kind of controls the attitude and tone of the cutting.
+I try to base rhythmic decisions on the production details and textures that you usually can only hear with headphones.

-Any unexpected highlights, takeaways or wins from the experience?
+Any unexpected highlights, takeaways, or wins from the experience?

-One highlight is the sequence between 2:06-2:17.
-It’s meant to show a murder without actually showing it.
-I witnessed a murder in 2020, and that sequence feels like what it felt like to see—a disjointed, quick series of events.
-That sequence feels both very real and surreal as I was channeling that memory.
+I witnessed a murder in 2020, and that sequence feels like what it felt like to see: a disjointed, quick series of events.

-Another highlight is the music break scene at about a minute in, an idea I had because the video is so fast.
-I wanted to give it a pause to breathe and process before winding up again.
-It makes it more dynamic, and it’s narratively justified by the lyrics; Nas talks about the gunshot, and then we have a moment of silence.
-The moment also follows the structure of another Nas video, “Wave Gods.”
-The break is essential to the video.
-Without it, I don’t think it lands as well.
+Another highlight is the music break scene at about a minute in.
+It was an idea I had because the video is so fast, so I wanted to give it a pause to breathe and process before winding up again.

 Really, the whole thing was an unexpected win.
 I didn’t know if the idea would actually work.
-Or if it did, if it would be released.
-It all felt improbable, but looking back now, it was a huge win.

 That’s one thing about editing: you need to be incredibly driven, take initiative, and just figure everything out rather than wait for things to come to you.
-You have to figure out how to make what you want to make regardless of what you are given.

 Hear how Stink Studios created an entire ad for Grammarly using Filmsupply.